-We work with some of the UK’s best chefs to help you cook the best meal you’ll eat all week.
+We work with some of the UK’s best chefs to help you cook a restaurant-quality meal in your own kitchen.
 And we’re not simply namedropping: many of our chefs are shareholders in Wild Radish and have been part of our team from the very start, so they’re committed to helping you learn and cook more at home.

 Executive Chef at The Goring Hotel